 A young woman's quest for revenge against the people who kidnapped and tormented her as a child leads her and a friend, who is also a victim of child abuse, on a terrifying journey into a living hell of depravity.

-A young couple moves in to an apartment only to be surrounded by peculiar neighbors and occurrences.
-When the wife becomes mysteriously pregnant, paranoia over the safety of her unborn child begins to control her life.
+A young couple moves in to a fancy apartment surrounded by peculiar neighbors.
+When the timid and passive wife becomes mysteriously pregnant while the actor husband becomes successful, the safety of her fetus begins to control her life.

 Oskar, a bullied 12-year old, dreams of revenge.
 He falls in love with Eli, a peculiar girl.
 She can't stand the sun or food and to come into a room she needs to be invited.
 Eli gives Oskar the strength to hit back but when he realizes that Eli needs to drink other people's blood to live he's faced with a choice.
 How much can love forgive?
 Set in the Stockholm suburb of Blackeberg in 1982.Written by

 John Nordling, Producer

 385 of 503 people found this review helpful.